Wil Myers Player Props: Reds vs. Rays

-After batting .263 with two doubles, two home runs, three walks and eight RBI in his past 10 games, Wil Myers and the Cincinnati Reds take on the Tampa Bay Rays (who will hand the ball to Taj Bradley) at 6:40 PM ET on Tuesday.
+Wil Myers -- hitting .289 with two doubles, two home runs, three walks and eight RBI in his past 10 games -- will be in action for the Cincinnati Reds versus the Tampa Bay Rays, with Drew Rasmussen on the hill, on April 19 at 12:35 PM ET.

 Wil Myers Game Info & Props vs. the Rays